GoloisaNinja/bourbon-backend/README.md

 The bourbons endpoint is a simple paginaged endpoint that will provide bourbons 20 records at a time.
 If no query params are used, the endpoint returns bourbons in alphabetical order (asc).
 The following query params can be used to mofify the repsonse of this endpoint.

+- /bourbons?page=**PAGENUMBER**

+You can provide a page query to receive bourbons from that page - bourbons limit per page is 20.

+1. /bourbons?page=7 _this query will skip 120 records and will return bourbons 121 - 139_

 - /bourbons?search=**SEARCHTERM**

 You can provide a search term and the endpoint will normalize your request and search your term against bourbon titles, bottlers and distillers.
 Matches are returned in a paginated repsonse containing 20 bourbons per page.